-PAFOS (locals still often use the old spelling, “Paphos”) comes in two parts, each with a distinct character.
-Kato (Lower) Pafos is the area around the harbour and castle, from which it also runs south along and behind a palm-studded promenade (Poseidonos).
-This is the main tourist area, packed with hotels, cafés, bars, restaurants, souvenir shops, amusement arcades, a couple of indifferent beaches, boat-cruise touts and all the other joys of the seaside.
-However, leavening this unrelenting holiday heaven/hell are some truly excellent historical and archeological sites which require no effort to see.
+PAFOS (locals still often use the old spelling, “Paphos”) has two parts, each with a distinct character.
+Kato (Lower) Pafos is the area around the harbour and castle, from which it also runs east and south along and behind a palm-studded promenade (Poseidonos).
+This is the main tourist area, packed with hotels, cafés, bars, restaurants, souvenir shops, amusement arcades, boat-cruise touts and a couple of indifferent beaches.
+However, leavening this unrelenting holiday heaven/hell are some truly excellent historical and archeological sites which are conveniently close at hand.
 As well as the castle there are the magnificent Roman mosaics immediately behind the harbour, a group of Byzantine remains linked with Saint Paul directly across the road, and the eerie Tombs of the Kings to the north.

 Ktima Pafos (perhaps best translated as “the lands of Pafos”) lies 3km north, on a steep hillside overlooking the lower town.
-Its narrow winding streets provide a contrast with Kato Pafos and there are several worthwhile sites including a medieval mosque and hammam as well as an art gallery and a couple of diverting museums.
+Its narrow winding streets provide a contrast with Kato Pafos and there are several worthwhile sites including an art gallery, a medieval mosque and hammam and a couple of diverting museums.
 In general, Ktima Pafos offers a less hurried experience than the rather brash lower town – it even seems cooler, though the 65m elevation is hardly enough to account for it.

 The transition to Roman rule in 58 BC did Pafos no harm at all, and it continued as the capital of the island.
 This period was the high point of Pafos’s fortunes, and the origin of its wonderful Roman mosaics and plentiful early Christian ruins.
 The New Testament (Acts 13, verses 4 to 13) relates how St Paul visited Pafos and converted the Roman ruler of the island, Sergius Paulus, to the new faith, though not before the evangelist was tied to a post (the so-called St Paul’s Pillar) and lashed “forty times less one” for spreading the gospel.